Macy's, Inc. (M) CEO Jeff Gennette on Q1 2020 Results - Earnings Call Transcript

 Yes.
 So, hey, thank goodness, we have the 10 biggest website in the country, and that we have a huge ambition to grow faster in a customer-centric way, eliminate friction, but we’ll do a lot of business on our website.
 And so we have that as an outlet.

-We do think that and what we can do, we have a very strong game plan about how we’re going to keep this trend of digital going.
+We do think that and what we can do, we have a very strong game plan about how we’re going to keep this trend of digital guide.
 And – but when you look at the stores, I would tell you that it’s a big concern of ours.
 But when you think about a Black Friday, if you think about the 10 days before Christmas, what does that mean in terms of traffic if people are nervous about gathering with crowds?

 And so we’re looking at – everything is on the table right now.
 We’re working with our merchant and our marketing teams on options within the marketing calendar to reduce pressure points on big volume days and we’re learning a lot from the reopening of our stores.
 Most of stores will not have any issues.
 But our biggest magnet stores during the Black Friday timeframe is the piece that we’re looking at.